 - approving initial transactions of the corporation, such as the opening of a corporate bank account.

-After the meeting is completed, minutes of the meeting should be created.
+After the meeting is completed, be sure to create minutes of the meeting.

-6. Set up a corporate records binder.
+6. Set up a corporate records binder

-You should set up a corporate records binder for your nonprofit to hold important document such as your certificate of incorporation, bylaws, and minutes of meetings.
+You should set up a corporate records binder for your nonprofit to hold important documents such as articles of incorporation, bylaws, and minutes of meetings.
 For more information, as well as minutes forms, consent forms, and other resolutions, see Nonprofit Meetings, Minutes & Records, by Anthony Mancuso (Nolo).

 Now that you have created your nonprofit corporation, you can obtain your federal and New York state tax exemptions.
-Here are the three steps you must take to obtain your tax-exempt status:
+Here are the steps you must take to obtain your tax-exempt status:

 1. File your Form 1023 federal tax exemption application

-It makes sense to apply for your federal tax exemption before your New York tax exemption.
-To obtain federal tax-exempt status, you need to complete and file IRS Form 1023 with the IRS.
+To obtain federal tax-exempt status, complete and file IRS Form 1023 with the IRS.
 This long and detailed form asks for lots of information about your organization, including its history, finances, organizational structure, governance policies, operations, activities, and more.
-For more information, see Nolo's article How to Obtain 501(c)(3) Tax-Exempt Status for Your Nonprofit, or for line-by-line instruction on how to complete the form, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
+For more information, see Nolo's article How to Obtain 501(c)(3) Tax-Exempt Status for Your Nonprofit.
+For line-by-line instruction on how to complete the form, see How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).